 GINGRICH: Well, I don't know if I would use the word perfect.
 That's a pretty high standard, Greta.
-But you know, as somebody who went to Tulane University and whose younger daughter was born in New Orleans, I thought the scene of the president there with Andrew Jackson's statue in the back, with the cathedral behind him, that evoked the New Orleans that I think all Americans want to see reborn and renewed.
+But you know, as somebody who went to Tulane University (search) and whose younger daughter was born in New Orleans, I thought the scene of the president there with Andrew Jackson's statue in the back, with the cathedral behind him, that evoked the New Orleans that I think all Americans want to see reborn and renewed.

 And I thought that the president did a very solid job of communicating the concept of the "Gulf opportunity zone," the concept of urban homesteading, so all those poor folks who had been trapped in that bad public housing would have a chance to work with organizations like Habitat to build a better future — I have to say, on balance, this was a pretty good speech by the president and I think a pretty — very solid speech, and it moved the country back towards healing and towards building, and I think that's an important step.
 He got it done tonight when America wanted their president to get done.

 VAN SUSTEREN: Do you think that the evacuees, the people who were actually evacuated, that many of them even watched the speech, or even had the opportunity, since many are still in shelters?